Charles Nodier: Activism and wanderings

 During the Reign of Terror his father put him under the care of Justin Girod-Chantrans, with whom he studied English and German.
 His love of books began very early, and he combined with it a strong interest in nature, which Girod-Chantrans was able to foster.
 He became librarian in his native town, but his exertions in the cause of suspected persons brought him under suspicion.
 An inspection of his papers by the police, however, revealed nothing more dangerous than a dissertation on the antennae of insects.
 Entomology continued to be a favourite study with him, but he varied it with philology and pure literature and even political writing.
 For a skit on Napoleon, in 1803, he was imprisoned for some months.

 He then left Paris, where he had gone after losing his position at Besançon, and for some years lived a very unsettled life at Besançon, Dole, and in other places in the Jura.
 During these wanderings he wrote his novel, Le peintre de Salzbourg, journal des émotions d'un coeur souffrant, suivi des Meditations du cloître (1803).
 The hero, Charles, who is a variation of the Werther type, desires the restoration of the monasteries, to afford a refuge from the woes of the world.
 At Dole, on 31 August 1808, he married Désirée Charve.
+Their only daughter Marie-Antoinette-Élisabeth Mennessier-Nodier (1811 – 1893) became a noted woman of letters.
 Nodier was working as a secretary to the elderly Sir Herbert Croft, 5th Baronet and his platonic friend Lady Mary Hamilton.
 During this time he translated Hamilton's book Munster Village and helped her write La famille du duc de Popoli or The Duc de Popoli which was published in 1810.